-This Google Maps image shows where the canals are located in Venice Beach, you can see them in blue below.
+This Google Maps image shows where the canals are located in Venice Beach in relation to the boardwalk; you can see them in blue.

-I found it easier to simply park in the lot at the end of Venice Blvd and walk south on the boardwalk to 25th Avenue, then cut into the canals.
-At 25th street you can see a sign for the canals as well as a walkway that leads you directly into the area.
+I found it easier to park in the lot at the end of Venice Blvd and walk south on the boardwalk to 25th Avenue, then cut into the canals.
+At 25th Avenue you can see a sign for the canals, as well as a walkway that leads you directly into the area.

 The canals themselves go for about as long as you would like to walk.
-We walked for about 45 minutes and there was still a lot to see.
-It is just a nice place to take a leisurely stroll and take in the beautiful and serene area that seems almost out of place in the chaos of Venice Beach.
+We walked for about 45 minutes, and there was still a lot to see.
+It is a beautiful place for a leisurely stroll and to take in the serene area that seems almost out of place in the chaos of Venice Beach.

-Almost every house on the canals has a dock and a good half of them have some form of boat that they can take on the water.
-It seems like it would be a pretty cool life to simply walk outside your door, get in your gondola and travel down the waterway to the neighbors house.
+Almost every house on the canals has a dock, and half of them have some form of boat that they can take on the water.
+It seems like it would be a pretty cool life to simply walk outside your door, get in your gondola, and travel down the waterway to the neighbor’s house.

-Another cool thing about the bridges is that no two bridges seem to be the same.
-They have similar appearances, but they seem to be unique (I have not walked the whole area, so I am not 100% this is true).
+Another cool thing about the bridges is that no two appear to be the same.
+They have similar appearances, but they seem to be unique.

 The bridges provide excellent vantage points of the waterways for photography as well.
-The below picture was taken from a bridge.
+The below picture was taken from a bridge right at sunset.

 The other standout for this area is the lavish houses that line the canals, and before you ask, they start at around a million dollars.
-So unfortunately they are about $900,000 out of my price range.
-Oh well, it was still a lot of fun to just walk along and check them all out.
+So, unfortunately, they are about $900,000 out of my price range.
+Oh well, it was still a lot of fun to walk along and check them all out.

-As you would expect, most of the houses have been extensively kept up, with all of the plants never coming onto the walking path.
-Through the time I was there, I only saw one house that was run down and for sale, everything else looked like it had exceptional attention to detail in keeping the house in tip top shape.
+As you would expect, most of the houses have been extensively kept up, with the plants never coming onto the walking path.
+Through the time I was there, I only saw one house that was rundown, and for sale, everything else looked like it had exceptional attention to detail in keeping the house in tip-top shape.

-I would highly suggest you add the Venice Canals to your list and go experience them for yourself.
-If you are not able to, at least browse the rest of my pictures below for a tour of this unique area.
-It is a great place for a stroll with your significant other, or a great free excursion if you are spending a family day at the beach.
-Get directions below and don’t forget to subscribe to my RSS so you can stay updated with my posts.
+I would highly suggest you add the Venice Canals to your list and experience them for yourself.
+It is an excellent place for a stroll with your significant other, or a great free excursion if you are spending a family day at the beach.
+Get directions below and let me know what you think in the comments.